StephenRoddy/stephenroddy.github.io/projects/ad_iot/ad_iot.md

 <base target="_blank">
 ## Auditory Display for Large-scale Internet of Things (IoT) Networks.

-### Project Description
+### Reearch Line Overview

-Auditory Display for Large Scale IoT Networks was a Postdoctoral project I undertook at CONNECT, the Science Foundation Ireland Research Centre for Future Networks headquartered at Trinity College Dublin.
+This research line began with Auditory Display for Large Scale IoT Networks (AD4LsIoTN), a Postdoctoral project I undertook at CONNECT, the Science Foundation Ireland Research Centre for Future Networks headquartered at Trinity College Dublin.
 The project was funded by an Irish Research Council Government of Ireland Postdoctoral Research Fellowship.
+It has been extended in both my artistic and engineering design practices since that time.

-### Research Process
+### AD4LsIoTN Research Process

 This project was driven by the overarching research question: Can auditory display solutions present complex information in an intuitive manner in the context of IoT network monitoring tasks?.
 To answer this I began by talking to users who work with IoT networks, experts in the fields of IoT and Auditory Display and I also consulted the academic literature more generally.I broke the research question into smaller pieces: How can we best represent complex IoT data with sound?
 How useful can sound be for understanding data of this nature?
 What sounds should be used for different IoT data types and in what contexts? etc.
 I used theoretical frameworks from the field of Embodied Cognitive Science that apply to meaning-making and music cognition to ground the work in a meaningful context and I applied standard HCI methodologies to answer these questions posed above.
 This involved an iterative development process in which I would create a prototype solution based on the Embodied Cognition literature, evaluate the efficacy of the solution with users and then repeatedly iterate upon the design of the prototype taking the results of each successive evaluation into account.